East Coast Integrated Depot

 East Coast Integrated Depot is situated between Tanah Merah and Simei stations on the EWL, between Xilin and Sungei Bedok stations on the DTL, and after Sungei Bedok station on the TEL.
 Reception tracks will connect the depot to these three lines.

 The train depot complex comprises three levels.
 The DTL Depot is located underground, followed by the TEL Depot at-grade, and the EWL Depot elevated on the level above.
-The three train depots have been designed to operate independently of one another, and through careful planning, are able to accommodate trains with different numbers of cars.
+The three train depots have been designed to operate independently of one another, and through careful planning, can accommodate trains with different numbers of cars.
 The DTL, TEL and EWL operate three, four and six-car trains respectively, and the total depot handling capacity is 220 trains.

-The East Coast Integrated Depot is set to be the second integrated rail depot in Singapore after Sengkang MRT/LRT Depot which serves both the North East Line (NEL) and the Sengkang LRTPunggol LRT.
+The East Coast Integrated Depot is set to be the second integrated rail depot in Singapore after Sengkang MRT/LRT Depot which serves both the North East Line (NEL) and the Sengkang LRT / Punggol LRT.

-Facilities at the rail depot include a mega intake load centre, three separate electrical load centres, a tunnel ventilation plant, train wash facilities, and a waste water treatment plant.
+Facilities at the rail depot include a mega intake load centre, three separate electrical load centres, a tunnel ventilation plant, train wash facilities, and a wastewater treatment plant.

 Reception Tracks

 New reception tracks would be constructed on viaducts to connect to the existing EWL tracks, with two heading eastbound and two heading westbound for a total of four tracks.
-In addition, a bilevel reception track will connect the TEL and DTL depots
+In addition, a bilevel reception track will connect the TEL and DTL depots.

 Bus Depot